Curly Standard Place 0/0 Shelly White

 The twist you cant resist!

-Many have heard of them and yet so many people still have not!
-Or, if they have heard of them there are so many misconceptions about them that much of what Curly breeders and enthusiasts do is answer a lot of questions about them.
+In North America many have heard of them and yet so many people still have not!
+Or, if they have heard of them there are so many misconceptions about these horses that much of what Curly breeders and enthusiasts do is answer a lot of questions about them.
+Curly horses have only recently been introduced to Australia where they are in their infancy in the equestrian community – so hopefully the following information will help to educate!

 So here it is FAQ Curly Horse Style!